picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 discovered during channel identification.

 ### Version 1.1.4 ###

   * Turned pressure reads back on at 40 Hz.
 This slow rate is designed to accommodate rev A Topaz boards.
-Use the new
+Use the new [PRS.ALPHA](#prsalpha-n) command to set the exponential averaging factor.
   * A broken USB channel or physical connection now puts the system into `standby` instead of `shutdown`.
 The system will show a red communication light on the front panel while the connection is